kaidez/kaidez.github.io/_posts/2017-10-01-web-developer-job.md

 <a href="https://zachholman.com/posts/startup-interviewing-is-fucked/">Zach Holman's awesome <em>"Startup Interviewing Is F**cked"</em></a> article also prepared me for what I was about to go through.
 It discusses how some interviewers questions want interviewees to give perfect answers to specific tech questions, and how that's a poor indicator of whether or not someone can do the job.

 I kept all this in mind for each interview I went on...not just startup ones.
+I also recalled memories from previous interviews I went on and some other jobs I had.

-Here's the list of what I learned and I'll start of positive...
+Here's what I learned and I'll start of positive...

 <h2>You WILL find a front end web developer job...</h2>
 If you have web dev experience, you will find a front end web dev job.
 You may encounter rejections in the process, from jobs you really want and from jobs you thought you were going to get.